robin-raymond/zax.io/flow-control.md

     }
 }

-// OKAY: on a single line where code is surrounded by a scope
+// OKAY: a single line where the repeatable code block is surrounded by a scope
-// (the true will cause the loop to exit following the code block execution) redo until true { print("hello") }
+// (the `true` will cause the loop to exit following the code block execution) redo until true { print("hello") }

-// OKAY: a single statement is allowed on the following line
+// OKAY: a single statement is allowed on the following line as a scope
+// is not present around the repeatable code block
-// (the true will cause the loop to exit following the code block execution) redo until true
+// (the `true` will cause the loop to exit following the code block execution) redo until true
     print("hello")
 ````